 Looking for a reliable plumbing service provider in Los Angeles to handle your emergency?
 Not having any luck?
 Then this article is for you.

-First – Who is a Plumber?
+First – Who is a Plumber or plumbing contractor?

 An experienced plumber can handle anything from a simple faucet repair or replacement to installing a water heater or re-piping your entire plumbing system.
 Some people call their handyman when they need a plumber.
 But a handyman is not a plumber.